grap/odoo-addons-intercompany-trade/intercompany_trade_product/readme/DESCRIPTION.rst

-* Give the possibility to customer to link a product to a supplier product
+This module gives the possibility to customer to link a product to a supplier product.
+This link will be used later, when supplier create a sale invoice, to generate automatically the purchase invoice in the customer context.
-* Change the pricelist on customer change the pricelist on intercompany.trade.config object

-TODO : Still True ?

-* Change product information changes supplierinfo
-* Change price information changes supplierinfo
-* Change pricelist on partner changes supplierinfo
+Two links are possible : by product, and by rule.